Wings: A forgotten sitcom gem of the 1990s

 Fay had the unique character distinction of having multiple deceased husbands, all with the name of George.
 She was loyal to the Hackett brothers as Sandpiper's desk attendant and dedicated friend.

-In many ways, Lowell was the comic relief of the show.
+In many ways, Lowell was the court jester of the show.
 As the mechanic for the two airlines, the dimwitted Lowell grew up on the island and was friends with Joe, Brian, and Helen from childhood.
 He lived on a boat for part of the run and loved to go to the dump to shoot rats.

 Lowell was written off in season seven, episode four when a collection of events led to him being entered into the witness protection program.
 (Haden Church left the show to do Ned and Stacey over at Fox and never returned to Nantucket.)